ocurrent/current-bench/HACKING.md

 $ cp ./environments/development.env.template ./environments/development.env
 ```

 Edit the `./environments/development.env` file and adjust the configurations variables to your liking.
-The fowlloing variables are provided:
+The following variables are provided:

 | Variable                  | Default value |
 |---------------------------|---------------|